 Mysore cuisine is famous throughout the country.
 Tourists love to relish the delicacies of Mysore on their visits to the city.
 The large variety of dishes with tastes ranging from spicy to tangy to sweet can leave anyone in a state of ecstasy.
 Even the street food of Mysore has a unique taste that is derived from the use of a number of spices and flavouring agents.

 Mysore cuisine bears a strong resemblance to the Udupi cuisine.
 Like the cuisine in most other South Indian cities, Mysore cuisine is also rice based.
-The use of authentic spices is an integral part of this cuisine.
+Using authentic spices is an integral part of this cuisine.
 Apart from the spices, this cuisine makes use of a variety of grains, fruits, vegetables and beans.
-Among the food varieties unique to Mysore are
+Among the food varieties unique to Mysore are:

 - Rawa Dosa